-1.1.1 Operation Scenario
+1.1.1 Operation scenario

-ASDP can operate in two modes: MASTER and SLAVE, depending on the mode used or the mixture of two devices combining these, various operating schemes can be presented.
+ASDP can operate in two modes: MASTER and SLAVE (depending on the mode used).
+However, through a mixture of two devices combining these modes, various operating schemes can be presented.

 1.1.1.1 Operating in STANDARD SLAVE mode